-The Adamma masquerade was never a terrifying masquerade.
+Adamma was never a terrifying Igbo masquerade.
 It relied on beauty to bring its awe.
 Till today, Adamma is still respected as the most beautiful masquerade in Igbo land.

 The name alone – Adamma – literally translates to “Maiden of Beauty”.
 This is quite ironic because the masquerade is worn by men.
 Perhaps this also adds to the Adamma’s ability to amaze – knowing it is a grown man behind all the dramatic sequences and elaborate effeminate mannerisms.

 In most climes, these three masquerades represent the same genre.
 The Agaba is a machete-bearing fearsome masquerade known for its huge and jutting front teeth and ugly persona.
 Agaba is not a masquerade for kids.
 It is said that a pregnant must never behold this masquerade in broad daylight, else she might miscarry.

 Ajikwu is a night masquerade, never seen in daylight.
 Ajikwu is revered because it does not come out for nothing.
 It is a bad omen to be visited by this masquerade at night.
 The Ajikwu is a very political masquerade used for punishing those that have committed an offence.

 Ajikwu masquerade is used to collect fines (ida nha) – any household the masquerade visits at night must lose something valuable, like a goat or an expensive casting.
 But the Ajikwu can easily be corrupted and used by evil masquerade chiefs to terrorize the innocent.